open-policy-agent/opa/docs/docs/policy-testing.md

 specify which of the discovered tests should be evaluated.
 The option supports [re2 syntax](https://github.com/google/re2/wiki/Syntax)

+### Failing on No Tests Run

+When misspelling a test name or running no test by accident, `opa test` will still succeed, use `--fail-on-empty` to make it fail instead.
+This is also useful in CI/CD pipelines to ensure that tests are actually being executed.

 ## Test Results

 If the test rule is undefined or generates a non-`true` value the test result